Ultimate Antarctica: South Georgia & Antarctic Circle - 23 - $37,490

 Trip Summary and Itinerary Map

-- Very few voyages combine both South Georgia & the Antarctic Circle = epic combination
+- Very few voyages visit both South Georgia & the Antarctic Circle = epic combination

-- Optional adventure activities - kayaking, stand up paddle & camping (limited places, additional cost for each)
+- Optional adventure activities: kayaking, paddleboarding & camping (limited places, additional cost for each)

 Operator's Itinerary